Marker Interface in Java

 Example: Let's see one example where we are allowing only those objects to be a deletable whose class or some parent class has implemented the Deletable Marker Interface.

-Here we have allowed the deletion of only those objects which are directly or indirectly implementing the Marker Interface 'DeletableEmployee'.
+Here, we have allowed the deletion of only those objects that directly or indirectly implement the Marker Interface 'DeletableEmployee'.
 But can we not do the same using a normal Interface.
 Let's find out below:

-Here we have allowed deletion of the objects of the classes which have implemented the typical non-marker interface Employee.
+Here, we have allowed the deletion of the objects of the classes that have implemented the typical non-marker interface Employee.
 But if another type of instance comes in the future, say, Consultant, shown as below:

-And if we want to allow the Objects of classes that have implemented the Consultant interface also to be deleted but without using the marker interface way, then we will have to modify the logic of the delete() function of the EmployeeDao class as follows:
+And suppose we want to allow the objects of classes that have implemented the consultant interface to be deleted without using the marker interface.
+In that case, we will have to modify the logic of the delete() function of the EmployeeDao class as follows:

-But what if in the future maybe we want to accommodate other instances as well like Freelancer, ContractEmployees, etc to be allowed deletion, then each time we will have to modify the logic of our delete() method of EmployeeDao class.
+But what if, in the future, we want to accommodate other instances, like Freelancer, ContractEmployees, etc., to be allowed deletion?
+Then, each time, we will have to modify the logic of our delete() method of the EmployeeDao class.
 Thus, opting for the Marker Interface way is a wise choice.

 Conclusion

-• Marker Interface in Java (also known as Tag Interface) are empty interfaces, i.e, they do not have any variables or methods declared in them.
+• Marker Interfaces in Java (also known as Tag Interfaces) are empty interfaces, i.e., they do not have any variables or methods declared.

 • Few of the most popular marker interfaces are Cloneable, Serializable, and Remote Interfaces.

-• Cloneable Interface is used to indicate to the JVM that the objects of the class implementing the Cloneable Interface can be cloned by invoking the clone() function.
+• The Cloneable Interface indicates to the JVM that the objects of the class implementing the Cloneable Interface can be cloned by invoking the clone() function.

-• Serializable Interface, on the other hand, is used to indicate to the JVM that the objects of the class implementing the Serializable interface can be serialized, i.e, their state can be stored in the memory or shared over a network.
+• The Serializable Interface, on the other hand, indicates to the JVM that the objects of the class implementing the Serializable interface can be serialized, i.e., their state can be stored in memory or shared over a network.

 • Remote Interface is used to indicate to the JVM that the objects of the class implementing the Remote Interface can be accessed using the JVM of a Remote System.
 This enables the Remote Method Invocation phenomenon for the methods of the class implementing the remote interface.